 28. Airtable – For the Record

-Airtable is an app-building platform used by many large businesses like Times, BuzzFeed, Medium, Expedia, and 300,000 others.
+Airtable is an app-building platform used by many large businesses like The Times, BuzzFeed, Medium, Expedia, and 300,000 others.
 Like most other companies, Airable uses Ghost to publish news about their product offering.
 It features an unmistakable Ghost blog design we have seen for corporate blogs.

 29. HelloPartner